(All fields required)

-Retinoblastoma; medulloepithelioma; retinal & choroidal hemangiomas; conjunctival tumors; iris tumors
+Retinoblastoma; medulloepithelioma; retinal and choroidal hemangiomas; conjunctival tumors; iris tumors

-James J. Augsburger, MD, professor and chairman of the Department of Ophthalmology, University of Cincinnati College of Medicine and chief, Ocular Oncology Service, University of Cincinnati Medical Center.
+James J. Augsburger, MD, is professor and chairman of the Department of Ophthalmology at the University of Cincinnati College of Medicine and chief of the Ocular Oncology Service at the University of Cincinnati Medical Center.
 He specializes in the diagnosis and treatment of eye tumors, including uveal and conjunctival melanomas, retinoblastomas, metastatic carcinomas to the eye, ocular lymphomas, hemangiomas of the retina and choroid, and other benign and malignant tumors in or on the eye.

 Dr. Augsburger completed his undergraduate studies at Heidelberg College, Tiffin, Ohio.
 After receiving his Doctor of Medicine from the University of Cincinnati College of Medicine, he completed his internship at the Cleveland Clinic Foundation in Cleveland, Ohio.
 Dr. Augsburger then completed his residency at the University of Cincinnati Medical Center, followed by a fellowship in retina and ocular oncology at Wills Eye Hospital, Philadelphia, PA.
 He joined the attending staff of Wills Eye Hospital immediately following this fellowship and remained there in ocular oncology practice until his relocation to Cincinnati in 1999.